Penshurst Circular via Bough Beech Walk

 • Cross the B2027 and take the footpath heading north-east, across the railway and then below the retaining wall of the reservoir.
 Continue past Bough Beech Sailing Club, across a minor road and another field to reach a lane in front of a house (Hickens).
 Go along its driveway to a footpath heading east, which has been diverted to the south of Polebrook Farm.
 Follow this well-waymarked new path along field edges to Hale Oak Road.

 1. Return to the B2027 and turn right briefly onto the main road.
 As soon as it is safe to do so cross the road with great care onto the pavement on the other side.
 Just beyond a bus stop veer left onto a signposted footpath, sloping down through a belt of trees towards the railway line.
-At the bottom cross the tracks carefully and turn right along the edge of a large field.
+At the bottom cross the tracks carefully and turn right along the edge of a large farm field.

-3. At the end of this long path go over a stile and keep ahead across a field, now almost level with the dam wall (but with no view of the water from the right of way).
+3. At the end of this long path go over a stile and keep ahead across a field, now almost level with the retaining wall (but with no view of the water from the right of way).
 On the far side go over another stile and past a pond in a belt of trees to reach the driveway to Bough Beech Sailing Club.

 4. Go straight across the drive and over another stile.
 Carry on across two more fields, negotiating several more stiles and gates, to reach a lane.
 Cross it carefully and take the signposted footpath 10m off to the right.
 Go through a metal gate in the hedge and head E across a triangular field, towards a similar gate on the far side.